snwh/moka-icon-theme/README.md

 Moka Icon Theme
 ===============

-Moka icons are designed to be a clear, simple and consistent icon set.
-The base theme (moderately) follows the Tango desktop standards, with all deviantions from the standard being released as supplementary themes (the symbolic icon set and the uniformly-designed icon set).
+Moka is a stylized Tango-esque Linux desktop icon set.
+They are designed to be a clear, simple and consistent.

-Moka Icon Theme is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Moka Icon Theme is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 ###Preamble